McDermitt, Nevada and Oregon: Economy

 McDermitt's economy has historically been based on mining, ranching and farming.
 In the period 1917 to 1989 it was home to four nationally significant mercury mines in the McDermitt Caldera – Bretz, Opalite, Cordero and McDermitt – which from 1933 to 1989 were the largest producers in North America.
 In 1985 of the 16,530 flasks of mercury (each containing 76 lb produced in the US, 16,337 came from the McDermitt Mine.
 The closure of mercury mining in 1990 resulted in a significant decline in population.

 Significant gold mines in the nearby Santa Rosa Mountains were the National that produced in excess of 200000 ozt, and the Buckskin National that produced 24000 ozt of gold and 300000 ozt of silver over the period 1906–1941.

 Current development activities that may result in renewed mining are at Cordero (gold and silver), Cordero (gallium), Buckskin-National (gold-silver), Aurora (uranium) and Disaster Peak (gold).
 The largest employers in McDermitt are the Say When Bar, Restaurant & Casino and the McDermitt Combined School.

+Government and infrastructure

+The United States Postal Service has a post office in McDermitt.

+In 1978 law enforcement services were provided by a deputy sheriff from the county.

+Health care

+In 1978, the Fort McDermitt Indian Reservation would send a paramedic in the case of a medical emergency.